openstack/cinder/doc/source/contributor/migration.rst

 Cinder API service, scheduler service, message queue service, etc.

-As a general rule migration is possible for volumes in 'available' or ‘in-use’ status, for the driver which has implemented volume migration.
+As a general rule migration is possible for volumes in 'available' or 'in-use' status, for the driver which has implemented volume migration.
 So far, we are confident that migration will succeed for 'available' volumes, whose drivers implement the migration routines.
 However, the migration of 'in-use' volumes is driver dependent.
 It depends on